brandon-bee/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+  - React is a JavaScript library.
+It was made to allow for more natural manipulation of the DOM through JavaScript via a virtual DOM that compares itself to the current DOM and renders the differences to the page.
+It helps to allow for more rich user-interfaces because of this and its use of state (updatable data within a component).

-1. Describe component state.
+2. Describe component state.
+  - Component state describes the data that is being rendered to the DOM from that component.
+Component state can be updated.
+If the state changes, React will find the differences between the old state and the new one and update the necessary parts.

-1. Describe props.
+3. Describe props.
+  - Props are the properties that can be passed between components to allow referencing of state within one another.
+This way the data only needs to be changed in one place, but can be referenced many places.

-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+  - A side effect is exactly as it sounds, a side effect of a function that will change, read, etc., something outside of the function its in.
+To sync the effect to a certain change, you give it a second parameter enclosed in square brackets with the name of the thing you want tracked.